sujiatong/Final-project-MUSA-6950/README.md

 Large Language Models (LLMs) are advanced artificial intelligence systems designed to understand, generate, and manipulate human language on a large scale.

-Using LLMs, we can analyze how people feel about different street views in New York City, linking emotions to urban space design.

   <img src="https://pixelplex.io/wp-content/uploads/2024/01/llm-applications-main.jpg" width="350" height="200"/>